Cross-Sectional Scanning Tunneling Microscopy/Spectroscopy (XSTM/S) on Complex Oxides

 2D vdW Materials

 Since the first isolation in 2004, graphene has drawn plenty of attention in scientific community, and was awarded the Nobel Prize for the ignition of the graphene research frenzy.
 This intense interest further extented toward other materials and now developed into a whole family of 2D van der Waals (vdW) materials.
 We have studied various 2D materials using scanning tunneling microscopy and spectroscopy (STM/S).
+The materials of interests are topological superconductors, 2D magnets, and molecular self assemblies.
 Read more.

 Synchrotron X-ray Scanning Tunneling Microscopy (SXSTM)